0xdomyz/dwopt/README.rst

 #.
 See the `summary methods`_ section for list of methods and
    their descriptions, examples, underlying sql shown in logs.

-Sql from template: Run DDL/DML statement, metadata queries
+Sql template: Run DDL/DML statement, metadata queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `operator object`_'s `operation methods`_ allows running of